 - bolster their social and emotional skills and their cultural and racial awareness

 Morningside Center is the New York City Department of Education’s lead partner in introducing restorative practices into NYC public schools.
-We have provided our five-day introductory training and coaching for hundreds of schools, as well as advanced training in restorative interventions and promoting racial equity.
+We have provided our five-day introductory training and coaching to hundreds of schools, as well as advanced training in restorative interventions and promoting racial equity.
 Schools that have received training and coaching in restorative practices have seen their school climate improve and suspensions drop precipitously.